Robust and tunable Floquet altermagnets in sliding A-type antiferromagnetic bilayers

-Next, let's focus on BL-MBT as a representative template.
-As a prominent magnetic topological insulator, MBT exhibits FM coupling in its monolayer form and interlayer AFM coupling in bilayer configurations, characterized by the atomic stacking sequence "$ABCABC$…" \cite{li2019intrinsic,otrokov2019prediction,otrokov2019unique,zhang2019topological,li2020tunable,zhang2020large,tang2023intrinsic,deng2020quantum,gong2019experimental,liu2020robust,ge2020high,bai2024quantized,li2024multimechanism,li2025universally}.
-BL-MBT crystallizes in a trigonal lattice and belongs to space group No. 164 ($P\bar{3}m1$), guaranteeing the presence of $P$ throughout the system.
-Subsequently, the two atomic layers of Mn with opposite spins are connected by the symmetries $\left[C_2||P\right]$ and $\left[C_2||T\right]$, resulting in spin degeneracy across the entire BZ.
+We use BL-MBT as a representative platform to illustrate the principles discussed.
+MBT is a magnetic topological insulator with FM coupling within monolayers and AFM coupling between layers in the bilayer form, following an "$ABCABC$…" stacking sequence \cite{li2019intrinsic,otrokov2019prediction,otrokov2019unique,zhang2019topological,li2020tunable,zhang2020large,tang2023intrinsic,deng2020quantum,gong2019experimental,liu2020robust,ge2020high,bai2024quantized,li2024multimechanism,li2025universally}.
+BL-MBT crystallizes in a trigonal lattice of space group No. 164 ($P\bar{3}m1$), maintaining inversion symmetry $P$.
+The two atomic layers of Mn, with opposite spins, are linked by symmetries $\left[C_2||P\right]$ and $\left[C_2||T\right]$, ensuring spin degeneracy across the BZ.
+While stacking-sliding preserves $\left[C_2||P\right]$, it reduces overall symmetry.
+As shown in Table \ref{tab1:SGs}, forward stacking yields three space groups: No. 164, No. 12 ($C2/m$), and No. 2 ($P\bar{1}$).
+Figure S1 \cite{supplementary} displays the lattice vectors and the first BZ, while Table \ref{tab2:forward} details the magnetic configurations at ground states and under CPL irradiation along the $x$, $y$, and $z$ axes, as well as other directions, all exhibiting odd-parity altermagnetism.

-Figure \ref{fig2:Structure}(a) presents a side view of BL-MBT in its normal configuration, referred as "forward stacking".
-The sliding operations are depicted in Fig. \ref{fig2:Structure}(b), illustrating the top view of BL-MBT with forward stacking.
-Although the stacking-sliding maintains the symmetry $\left[C_2||P\right]$, it reduces the overall symmetry of the system.
-Table \ref{tab1:SGs} presents three types of space groups resulting from various sliding operations in forward stacking, categorized as No. 164 ($P\bar{3}m1$), No. 12 ($C2/m$) and No. 2 ($P\bar{1}$).
-Only the first group, associated with stacking orders $\left\{E|\left(0,0\right)\right\}$, $\left\{E|\left(\frac{1}{3},\frac{2}{3}\right)\right\}$ and $\left\{E|\left(\frac{2}{3},\frac{1}{3}\right)\right\}$, retains $C_{3z}$-rotational symmetry.
-The lattice vectors and the shape of the first BZ are illustrated in Fig. S1, encompassing all the space groups relevant to this work.